vimalloc/flask-jwt-extended/README.md

 ```

 ### Generating Documentation
 You can generate a local copy of the documentation.
-In the `docs` directory, run:
+After installing the requirements,
-Then, in the docs directory, run
+go to the `docs` directory and run:
 ```
 $ make clean && make html
 ```